 - Draws on 24 months of field research in Indonesia, including archival research, ethnographic observation, and an original survey.

-New York Review of Books Journal of Politics Foreign Affairs Perspectives on Politics Indonesia Tempo Magazine Jakarta Post Politique étrangère Bijdragen tot de taal-, land- en volkenkunde Asian Politics & Policy Studies of Transition States and Societies Reading Religion South East Asia Research
+New York Review of Books Journal of Politics Foreign Affairs Perspectives on Politics Indonesia American Journal of Sociology Tempo Magazine Jakarta Post Politique étrangère Bijdragen tot de taal-, land- en volkenkunde Asian Politics & Policy Studies of Transition States and Societies Reading Religion South East Asia Research

 “The world’s largest Muslim-majority country, Indonesia’s success at transitioning to democracy has perplexed students of comparative Muslim politics – as has the tendency for Indonesian democracy to show a decidedly non-liberal attitude toward matters of religious pluralism.
 In this richly researched and elegantly argued book, Jeremy Menchik explains how both phenomena have been possible.
 In so doing, he also offers a study of great importance, not just to Indonesianists, but to scholars and readers interested in the prospects for democracy in the broader Muslim world.”

 – Robert Hefner, Director of the Institute on Culture, Religion, and World Affairs, Boston University

 “At a time when calls for tolerance usually impugn religion and imply the secular, political scientist Jeremy Menchik proposes an original vision of democracy that includes and is even grounded in religion – godly nationalism, he calls it.
 To make his case, he turns to Indonesia, the world’s largest Islamic democracy, where he conducted tireless research that he presents here with assertive vivacity and intellectual versatility.
 Ranging across political theory, sociology, religious studies, and political science, the product is a major contribution to scholarship on religion and politics.”